What do I do if a Student is Behaving Inappropriately or is Posing an Immediate Threat?

 Faculty who experience class disruption, from a student with a disability, should follow standard college procedure as outlined in the Student Code of Conduct.
 Depending on the severity of the disruption, they may refer students to the Dean of Students at 801-957-4004 or call campus security.
 If it is an emergency, call 911.

-The EARS group is a threat assessment team formed to assess behavior or at-risk students.
+The Behavioral Intervention Team (BIT) is a threat assessment team formed to assess behavior or at-risk students.
 The team determines intervention strategies and provides professional support for those students while maintaining a safe campus community.

 The team determines intervention strategies and provides professional support for those students while maintaining a safe campus community.
 The team also provides ways to support and train faculty and staff as a way to prevent/mitigate difficult situations that can arise on campus.

-Moderate - Emotionally Troubled/Agitated - Person is frustrated that his/her needs are not being met by students or member of the College community.
-Person wants attention and someone to listen to them.
+Minimum - Emotionally Frustrated - Person is frustrated that his/her needs are not being met by a member of the College community.
+Person inappropriately acts out to get attention.

-Critical - Overly Aggressive/Potentially Harmful - Person creates an atmosphere where immediate danger is present, i.e. yelling, grabbing at a staff or faculty member, blocking an entrance or exit, making threats, use of a weapon.
-For assistance, call 911.
+Potential Threat - Overly Aggressive/Potential Harm to Others - Person creates an atmosphere where potential danger is present, i.e. verbally abusive, yelling, grabbing at a staff or faculty member, or blocking an entrance or exit.

 For campus-wide emergency purposes, an emergency key is available to lock your classroom from the inside.
 Contact your department to find out how to obtain this key.